machine1010/MLopsCICD/README.md

-# This repo is for continous model deployment for test
+# This repo is for continous model deployment for test on GCP deploytestproj
-Will update details post the session - In the session

-UPdate to demo in AIEngineering channel
+#changed again and comitted to check CICD :)